bids-apps/BrainSuite/README.md

 * **estimateODF_3DShore** : Estimates ODFs using the 3DSHORE basis representation.
 * **diffusion_time_ms** : Sets the diffusion time parameter required for estimating ERFO, 3DSHORE and GQI ODFs.
 * **estimateODF_GQI** : Estimates ODFs using the GQI method.
-* **generateStats** : Generate ROI-wise statistics of estimated diffusion tensor parameters.
-* **forcePartialROIStats** : When turned on, number of missing voxels are also reported for each ROI in statistics files.

 ##### Post-processing #####
 * **smoothSurf** : Smoothing level for surface output data.